Ketamine - A Brief History, its Uses, and Possible Future

 1970's French Clinical Trials

-In 1970's France, clinical trials for ketamine proved a potent analgesia but was less potent and considerably shorter duration of action than PCP.
-However, one of the main side effects were hallucinations which were considered very unpleasant.
-In the US, the FDA approved its use as a field anesthetic to Vietnam soldiers during the war.
+In the 1970s, clinical trials for ketamine infusions began in France.
+The researchers found that ketamine was a potent analgesic but was comparatively less potent and significantly shorter in duration than PCP.
+The researchers also noted that one of the main side effects of ketamine was hallucinations, which was considered undesirable for clinical practice at the time.
+In the U.S., the FDA approved ketamine’s use as a field anesthetic for soldiers during the Vietnam war.

-At the end of the 1970's due to abuse of the drug with psychedelic effects and introduction of other drugs like Propofol, Ketamine was then used less as a medical drug and therefore starting in 1978 onward, it became a Class III substance of the US Controlled Substances Act in 1999.
+As a result of ketamine's perceived abuse potential, psychedelic-like symptoms, and the introduction of other drugs like Propofol, ketamine was used less as a medical drug by the end of the 1970's.
+From 1978 onward, ketamine became a Class III substance under the US Controlled Substances Act in 1999.

 Wei, Yan & Lijia, Chang & Hashimoto, Kenji.
 (2020).
 A historical review of antidepressant effects of ketamine and its enantiomers.
 Pharmacology Biochemistry and Behavior.
 190. 172870.
 10.1016/j.pbb.2020.172870. https://doi.org/10.1016/j.pbb.2020.172870